-The combined effect of these events led to the emergence of macroeconomic imbalances to which the economy has had to adjust.
+The combined effect of these events deepened the macroeconomic imbalances already existent in the country, to which the economy has had to adjust.
 The oil shock implied a significant deterioration in the country's terms of trade, leading to a widening of the current account imbalance and, at the same time, to deterioration of public finances, given the strong dependence of the country on oil revenues.
 The lower income from exports, along with increases in the country's risk premia, generated a significant depreciation of the peso, which, together with domestic supply shocks and the activation of indexation mechanisms, led to an increase in inflation, causing it to post outside the target range set by the Central Bank (between 2.0% and 4.0%).